northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 :::

 :::{note}
 To remove a directory, use `rmdir` if the folder is empty.
-Otherwise, recursively delete the directory and all of its contents via `rm -r <FOLDER_PATH>`.
+Otherwise, recursively delete the directory and its contents via `rm -r <FOLDER_PATH>`.
 :::

 `cp` - Copy a file or directory.